 Transfer the milk to a lidded jar (like a mason jar) and store it in the fridge.

-I don’t usually strain my cashew nut milk because the cashews are so soft they blend up nicely.
+I don’t usually strain cashew milk because the cashews are so soft they blend up nicely.
 It does mean you need to stir it if it’s been sitting in the fridge.
+That means there’s zero waste involved with making this tasty nut milk!

 Store milk in a glass container, like a mason jar, in the fridge for up to 3 days.
 This milk will thicken as it sits so it will need to be stirred before using.
 You can freeze it by pouring it into ice cube trays.
 Then plop a frozen cube into soups or even hot beverages as you need them.
 Perfect!